Available with Standard or Advanced license.

 - Read the SAP HANA database requirements for ArcGIS to confirm that Esri supports the SAP HANA and ArcGIS version combination you want to use.

-- Check to see if your geodatabase can be upgraded.
-To do this, install the ArcGIS Pro or ArcGIS Server version you want to move to onto one machine.
+- Confirm that your geodatabase can be upgraded.
+To do this, install the ArcGIS Pro or ArcGIS Server version to which you want to move onto one machine.

-- To check from ArcGIS Pro, connect to the geodatabase in the Catalog pane and open Database Properties.
+- To confirm from ArcGIS Pro, connect to the geodatabase in the Catalog pane and open Database Properties.
 A message appears under Upgrade Status indicating whether an upgrade is possible.

-- To check from ArcGIS Server, use the ArcPy Describe function to determine if you can upgrade the geodatabase.
-The following is an example of creating a connection to the geodatabase and checking if the geodatabase can be upgraded.
-Note that you must connect as the sde user to run this.
+- To confirm from ArcGIS Server, use the ArcPy Describe function to determine whether you can upgrade the geodatabase.
+The following is an example of creating a connection to the geodatabase and checking whether the geodatabase can be upgraded.

 If False is returned, you can upgrade the geodatabase.
 Proceed with the remaining steps.
 If True is returned, you do not need to upgrade.
 Do not proceed with subsequent steps.

-# Open Python. cd /arcgis/server/tools ./python # Create a connection to the geodatabase. arcpy.CreateDatabaseConnection_management("/usr/tmp/", "egdb_connection.sde", "SAP HANA", sys.argv, "DATABASE_AUTH", "sde", sys.argv, "SAVE_USERNAME") # Import ArcPy and check the geodatabase release. import arcpy isCurrent = arcpy.Describe('/usr/tmp/egdb_connection.sde').currentRelease print isCurrent
+# Open Python. cd /arcgis/server/tools ./python # Create a connection to the geodatabase.
+You must connect as the sde user. arcpy.CreateDatabaseConnection_management("/usr/tmp/", "egdb_connection.sde", "SAP HANA", sys.argv, "DATABASE_AUTH", "sde", sys.argv, "SAVE_USERNAME") # Import ArcPy and check the geodatabase release. import arcpy isCurrent = arcpy.Describe('/usr/tmp/egdb_connection.sde').currentRelease print isCurrent

 - Confirm the sde user has catalog read privileges in the database.